-3. Project Process and Coordination at the Local Level

-Mr. Lowe stated that staff instituted monthly meetings with current project managers in order to discuss project status and help identify potential obstacles to project advancement.
+Mr. Lowe said to address Project Process and Coordination at the local level, staff instituted monthly meetings with the current project managers in order to discuss the status of their projects and help them identify things that may come up as their projects move forward.